Fishbiscuit/-Awareness-Bounty-Carbon-footprint-analysis-of-minting-an-ERC-721-NFT/README.md

 # -Awareness-Bounty-Carbon-footprint-analysis-of-minting-an-ERC-721-NFT

 With the record sale of Beeple’s [$69 million NFT](https://www.theverge.com/2021/3/11/22325054/beeple-christies-nft-sale-cost-everydays-69-million), the acronym has officially entered the world’s lexicon.
-What an NFT actually is and the ecological consequences of creating them are considerations that have yet to enter the limelight.
+What an NFT actually is though, and the ecological consequences of creating them are considerations that have yet to enter the limelight.

 An NFT is a ‘Non-Fungible Token’, or in other words: a unique piece of digital art.
 For the first time, digital art can be reliably verified.
 An NFT cannot be copy-pasted or screen-shotted.
 This has opened the door for digital artists to truly be able to share their art without fear of compromising their ownership or IP.